Monday, July 2, 2012

 Honestly, none of the pictures I took (wearing a well-fitting bra underneath or not) could illustrate just how terrible the bra was fit-wise.

-And yet, this bra was declared a "good fit" by the Victoria's Secret fitter.
-She saw the spillage, the way the center gore was inches away from the sternum, the way that my breasts were bulging out on all sides, and the way that the wires were sitting on my breasts, and said "That looks good!"
-She only offered to bring me a different size (34D) when I expressed some concern about "it feels a little loose" - I was trying not to "guide" the fitting too much, but I wanted to see what the fitter would say about a different size.
-I'll also note here that I did not "adjust" my breasts around in any bras to even better show how horrible the fit was; I simply sort of placed the bra over my breasts to see if the fitter would pull on and adjust the bra (as a good fitter should) to see how the bra was truly fitting.
+And yet, this bra was declared a “good fit” by the Victoria’s Secret fitter.
+I dutifully tried on the 34C and showed it to her.
+She saw the spillage, the way the center gore was inches away from the sternum, the way that my breasts were bulging out on all sides, and the way that the wires were sitting on my breasts, and said “That looks good!”
+She only offered to bring me a different size (34D) when I expressed some concern about “it feels a little loose” – I was trying not to “guide” the fitting too much, but I wanted to see what the fitter would say about a different size.
+I’ll also note here that I did not “adjust” my breasts around in any bras to even better show how horrible the fit was; I simply sort of placed the bra over my breasts to see if the fitter would pull on and adjust the bra (as a good fitter should) to see how the bra was truly fitting.

 Well, I felt pretty UNsexy in the 34C bra with all the spillage going on (and wondering what would happen if I actually tried, say, walking briskly or wearing a fitted shirt over the bra).
 But since Victoria's Secret knows what's best for me, the 34D should work much better, right?